Jewelry Box

 Students should expect to write every day and maintain focus.
 There will also be plenty ‘down time’ for cultivating new ideas and community.

 Brendan Constantine is the author of four books of poetry and his work has appeared in many standards including Poetry, The Nation, Best American Poetry, Prairie Schooner, Field, and Poem-A-Day.
 A popular performer, he has read for audiences throughout the U.S. and Europe, also appearing on NPR, TED ED, numerous podcasts, and YouTube.
-He holds an MFA from Vermont College of Fine Arts and currently teaches at the Windward School.
+He holds an MFA from Vermont College of Fine Arts and currently teaches at both the Windward School and the Los Angeles County Museum of Art.
 Since 2017, Brendan has been developing poetry workshops for people with Aphasia.

 Website: http://brendanconstantine.com